renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Built The New Movie page, along with other components like the tag.

 **Thoughts:** The most difficult page to built so far, a lot of stylization to be made and new components

+### Day 15: July 19, 2022

+**Today's Progress**: Built the Profile page and began working on the Details page, also made the tag chip component.

+**Thoughts:** I think maybe I got covid again, I'm worried about my baby girl.